audacity/audacity-support/nyquist-plugins/effect-plugins/delay-and-reverb.md

 Author: [David R.Sky](https://audionyq.com/david\_r\_sky)

 Applies a high-pass filter to a delay so that with each subsequent delay, the filter's cut-off frequency is increased.
-A high-pass filter attenuates sound below a given cut off frequency, therefore when this plug-in is applied, each delay sounds increasingly thin and lacking bass.
+A high-pass filter attenuates sound below a given cut off frequency, therefore when this plugin is applied, each delay sounds increasingly thin and lacking bass.
 Applied to a voice, it makes each delay sounds like it's increasingly coming from a telephone.

 Parameters: